-We’ve already described what is hidden behind subscriptions and recurring payments and how to implement this approach with the help of various Magento extensions here: Subscriptions and Recurring Payments Magento Extensions; and today it’s time to tell a few words about appropriate Magento 2 modules as well as the destiny of Recurring Profile in Magento 2.
+We’ve already described what is hidden behind subscriptions and recurring payments and how to implement this approach with the help of various Magento extensions here: Subscriptions and Recurring Payments Magento Extensions.
+Today, it’s time to say a few words about appropriate Magento 2 modules as well as the destiny of Recurring Profile in Magento 2.

 By implementing subscriptions and recurring payments, you allow your customers to buy goods on your ecommerce website automatically on the basis of subscriptions.
 Note that subscriptions and recurring payments are often used in case of 2 different categories of goods: pet food, toiletries, water, and other products that constantly run out; newspapers, magazines, collectibles, and other products that come in new editions.

 With the subscription option, your customers no longer have to go through the buying process each time they want to purchase something they’ve already ordered on your website.
 That’s why the implementation of this approach significantly helps to improve user experience.
 As a Magento merchant, you get the most convenient and low-cost way to accept recurring payments.
 Furthermore, repetitive purchases mean that you get regular customers.

 Although Magento 1.x utilizes Recurring Profiles to implement subscriptions, there are quirks and limitations that do not let you fully leverage the technology.
 Therefore, we’ve gathered the best subscriptions and recurring payments modules in the post mentioned above.
 As for Magento 2, it doesn’t even include any subscription or recurring payment functionality by default.
 Thus, the usage of third-party extensions is inevitable in case you want to accept recurring payments.
 It might change in the future, but now we propose you to check the following subscriptions and recurring payments Magento 2 extensions.